duane9/python_emails/README.md

    terraform apply
    ```

-### Changes from the original project
+## Changes from the original project

-- I made the project work with content from the Python Standard Library.
+- Made the project work with content from the Python Standard Library.
-- I did this on a Mac, so I made some changes to the setup script to work on a
+- Did this on a Mac, so I made some changes to the setup script to work on a
   Mac.
-- I used Python 3.13 instead of Python 3.8.
+- Used Python 3.13 instead of Python 3.8.
-- I added an MIT license.
+- Added an MIT license.